Christian Associates of Southwest Pennsylvania

 10:00 a.m.

-Get out your permission slips, because it’s time to sign up for the first of our We Have to Talk Interfaith Field Trips!
-Meet us at Rodef Shalom Congregation on Tuesday, September 9.
+Hop on board, because it's time for another We Have to Talk Interfaith Field Trip!
+Meet us at the Hindu-Jain Temple on Tuesday, November 18.

 Space is limited, so please register now using the form below.
 This event is intended for spiritual leaders: clergy and religious and those holding lay leadership roles in houses of worship and faith institutions across Southwest Pennsylvania.
 Let's come together.
 We have to talk.